Are you one of those product managers who still use spreadsheets, text documents, Photoshop mockups and PowerPoint presentations?

-When talking about big goals, product management needs a more powerful tool, which offers an overview of the whole project and its goals, which are the unit of progress measurement in this area.
-These project tracking tools must be collaborative to exchange ideas, prioritize and distribute tasks, mark sprints, have the dates of launches and follow-ups organized, and prepare actions to failures or crises.
+However, when talking about big goals, product management needs a more powerful tool, which offers an overview of the whole project and its goals, which are the unit of progress measurement in this area.
+These project tracking tools must be collaborative to exchange ideas, prioritize and distribute tasks, mark sprints, have the dates of launches and follow-ups organized, and prepare actions for failures or crises.

 Roadmapping & Workflow

 The next fundamental product management phase consists in creating schemes of the product launching process, both in the short and long term, and automate these in the cloud whenever an element or associated dates change, so everyone involved can keep track without having to constantly redesign it.